-To enhance the procedural and distributive justice in the implementation of the remuneration scheme, it is suggested that the leadership of BLU-based PTKIN should invite employee that it is suggested that the leadership of BLU-based PTKIN should invite employee that it is suggested that the leadership of BLU-based PTKIN should invite employee that it is suggested that the leadership of BLU-based PTKIN should invite employees that it is suggested that the leadership of BLU-based PTKIN should invite employees to provide feedback and correction.
+To enhance the procedural and distributive justice in the implementation of the remuneration scheme, it is suggested that the leadership of BLU-based PTKIN should invite employee to provide the communication channels need to be provided to make it easier for employees to provide feedback and correction.
 The consistency of application of rules from time to time and between one person to another should be guaranteed.
 The bias with special privileges between one group and another group should be avoided.
 The data and information accuracy on remuneration mechanism and policy should be ensured.
 Ethical and moral values should be integrated into the remuneration policy and its implementation.
 Finally, the u 10 sity management should continuously update and disseminate all academic new policies and procedures so that the academic community at PTKIN understands their primary tasks, functions, rights, and obligations.